decred/dcrdex/docs/wiki/Troubleshooting-Problems.md

 ## Recovery

+>[!NOTE]
-_**NOTE:** This section of the is only applicable to Neutrino based wallets like Bitcoin and Litecoin._
+> This section of the is only applicable to Decred, Bitcoin and Litecoin wallets.

 If a neutrino wallet is corrupted, the [dexc.log](#location-of-application-and-log-files) may have a message similiar to:

 ``